-If your group exists for a charitable purpose, you have the option of registering on the Charities Register and obtaining charitable status from Department of Internal Affairs (DIA) Charities.
+If your group exists for a charitable purpose, you have the option of registering on the Charities Register and obtaining charitable status from the Department of Internal Affairs (DIA) under the Charities Act 2005.
 The main consequence of this will be that your group won’t be taxed on any income it earns and it will be easier to apply and receive public funding.

-You’ll have to show that your group’s purpose is the relief of poverty, or the advancement of education or religion, or some other purpose that benefits the community, and you’ll also have to show that the purpose has a public benefit.
+You’ll have to show that your group’s purpose is for the benefit of the community (for example, a purpose such as the relief of poverty, or the advancement of education or religion).
+You’ll also have to show that the purpose has a public benefit.

 Any kind of organisation can apply for charitable status, whether it’s an incorporated society, a trust, a company, or an informal unincorporated group.

 For information about registering as a charity and obtaining tax-exempt status, see here.

 What kind of legal structure should your group have?

 There are a number of different legally recognised forms that a community group might adopt, such as an incorporated society, a trust, a charitable trust board, or a company.
 The appropriate structure will depend on your particular organisation, on its purpose, activities, size and so on.

 You’ll need to decide for example whether it’s better for your organisation to become an incorporated body with its own legal identity (such as an incorporated society, a company or a charitable trust board), or whether it should remain unincorporated as an informal membership group or a trust.

 For information about registering as a charity and obtaining tax-exempt status, see: “Charitable company”.